We built our own Earthship from recycled tires. Here's the story of our journey, with photos and tips about things we learned along the way.

-- You are a totally cool person, and I want to meet you.
+- You are a totally cool person (if you're building an earthship, I want to meet you!).

-That's what we did.
-We bought Michael Reynold's books, and read them over and over again.
-Then we started collecting tires... the rest is history.
+We bought Michael Reynold's books and read them over and over again.
+Then, we started collecting tires... and the rest is history.

-The best advice I can give, if your are interested in building your own, is:
+The best advice I can give, if you are interested in building your own, is:

 - Read all of Michael Reynolds' books.

-- Tour an Earthship, so you know how if "feels" to be inside of one.
+- Tour an Earthship, so you know how it "feels" to be inside of one.